“Do you offer a new client discount?”

 Discounts, when used properly, can be excellent tools to boost business, get your name out there, and curb price haggling.

-After all, if you’re in the market for shoes and the new shoe store in town sends a coupon in the mail, you might go there just to check it out and see if … heheh … they’re a good fit. (bad pun intended)
+After all, if you’re in the market for shoes and the new shoe store in town sends a coupon code in the mail, you might go there just to check it out and see if … heheh … they’re a good fit. (bad pun intended)

 It works the same with almost any business.